Well-posedness of stochastic continuity equations on Riemannian manifolds: On the ellipticity of , proof of Lemma

 and the last expression may be zero unless we can find vector fields $a_{i_1}(x),\ldots,a_{i_d}(x)$ that constitute a basis for $T_xM$.
 Note that this can also happen in the ``ideal'' case $N=d$, that is, one can always find suitable $x\in M$ and $X\in T_xM$ such that $\bigl(\mathcal{A}(x)X,X\bigr)_h =0$.
 The explanation for this fact is geometric in nature.
 In general, given an arbitrary $d$-dimensional smooth manifold $M$, it is not possible to construct a global frame, i.e., smooth vector fields $E_1,\ldots ,E_d$ forming a basis for $T_xM$ for all $x\in M$.
 If this happens, the manifold is called \textit{parallelizable}.
 Examples of parallelizable manifolds are Lie groups (like $\R^d$, $\mathbb{T}^d$) and $\mathbb{S}^d$ with $d\in \seq{1,3,7}$.

 Nevertheless, by compactness of $M$, one can always find vector fields $a_1,\ldots ,a_N$ with $N\geq d$, depending on the geometry of $M$, such that the resulting operator $\Divh \left(\mathcal{A}\nabla_h\cdot\right)$ becomes the Laplace-Beltrami operator (and hence elliptic).
-In other words, to implement our strategy of using noise to avoid density concentrations, we must add to the original SPDE \eqref{eq:target} as many independent Wiener processes and first order differential operators $\bar a_1,\ldots ,\bar a_N$ as deemed necessary by the geometry of the manifold itself.
-This is a new phenomenon, which reveals an intimate connection between the Riemannian structure of the underlying domain $M$ and the (gradient) noise, a connection that is somehow hidden in the Euclidean case \cite{Attanasio:2011fj,Beck:2019,Flandoli-Gubinelli-Priola}), where one always resorts to the canonical differential operators $a_i=\partial_i$ and thus $\sum_{i=1}^N a_i\bigl(a_i(\cdot)\bigr) =\Divh \left(\mathcal{A}\nabla_h\cdot \right)=\Delta \cdot$ (with $N=d$).
+In other words, to implement our strategy of using noise to avoid density concentrations, we will add to the original SPDE \eqref{eq:target} as many independent Wiener processes and first order differential operators $\bar a_1,\ldots ,\bar a_N$ as deemed necessary by the geometry of the manifold itself.
+Note that in the Euclidean case \cite{Attanasio:2011fj,Beck:2019,Flandoli-Gubinelli-Priola} one can always resort to the canonical differential operators $a_i=\partial_i$ and thus $\sum_{i=1}^N a_i\bigl(a_i(\cdot)\bigr) =\Divh \left(\mathcal{A}\nabla_h\cdot \right)=\Delta \cdot$ (with $N=d$).
+This simple approach does not work for us because of the Riemannian structure of the underlying domain $M$.

 Having said all of that, let us now return to the proof of Lemma \ref{lem:ellipticity}, which will be a trivial consequence of the following crucial result: